samypr100/setup-dev-drive/README.md

 When `workspace-copy` is set to true, this contains the workspace location as represented by the dev drive location.
 For example if your GitHub workspace is `C:\a\<project-name>\<project-name>` your dev drive workspace will be `E:\<project-name>` by default assuming the drive letter is `E`.

+#### `DEV_DRIVE_PATH`

+The canonical location of the VHDX file.

+When `drive-path` is set to a relative path like `my_drive.vhdx` the location in this variable will likely be `C:\my_drive.vhdx`.

+On the other hand, when `drive-path` is set to an absolute path, that's likely what this variable will contain after normalization.

 ### Examples